TUHSD Open Enrollment

 Enrollment Priorities for Excess Capacity

-If it is determined that a school has capacity to accept nonresident or resident transfer pupils, such pupils shall be selected on the basis of designated priority categories from the pool of pupils (1) who have properly completed and submitted applications; and (2) who meet admission criteria.
+If it is determined that a school has the capacity to accept nonresident or resident transfer pupils, such pupils shall be selected on the basis of designated priority categories from the pool of pupils (1) who have properly completed and submitted applications; and (2) who meet admission criteria.

 Enrollment priorities and procedures for selection shall be based in the order applications were received and in accordance with the following: